CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 >
 > On the way back to Carn Dum, Layos gets a _Lure of Nature_ played on him, bringing him back up to 5 CPs.
 Since there are three Wildernesses in the site path between Dunnish Clan-hold and Carn Dum, Layos must make three corruption checks.
 On the first two he rolls a 7 and a 12, easily beating his corruption point total.
 On the third check he rolls a 4.
 Since this is one less than his CP total, he would normally tap.
 However, he is already tapped, so there is no effect.
 >
-> At Cam Dum he tries to remove the _Lure of Nature_ without tapping.
+> At Carn Dum he tries to remove the _Lure of Nature_ without tapping.
 He rolls a 7 modified by -3 for not tapping—this is not greater than 4, so the _Lure of Nature_ is not removed.
 Layos would like to tap and try again; but, since he tried without tapping, he cannot make another attempt.
 >
 > His company moves to Dol Guldur.
 The hazard player plays a _Lure of the Senses_ on Layos bringing his CP total up to 7.
 >
-> At the beginning of his next turn, Layos is ready to tap to attempt to remove the _Lure of the Senses_, and then the _Lure of Narure_ without tapping.
+> At the beginning of his next turn, Layos is ready to tap to attempt to remove the _Lure of the Senses_, and then the _Lure of Nature_ without tapping.
 Unfortunately, he first has to make a corruption check at the end of the Untap phase because of his _Lure of the Senses_.
 He rolls a 5.
-Since this is 2 Jess than his CP total, he is eliminated from the game and his _Blazon of the
-Eye_ and _High Helm_ are discarded.
+Since this is 2 less than his CP total, he is eliminated from the game and his _Blazon of the Eye_ and _High Helm_ are discarded.

 ## 9 • INFLUENCE